spotinst/terraform-provider-spotinst/docs/resources/ocean_ecs_launch_spec.md

 * `security_group_ids` - (Optional) One or more security group ids.
 * `tags` - (Optional) A key/value mapping of tags to assign to the resource.
 * `instance_types` - (Optional) A list of instance types allowed to be provisioned for pods pending under the specified launch specification.
 The list overrides the list defined for the Ocean cluster.
+* `preferred_spot_types` - (Optional) When Ocean scales up instances, it takes your preferred types into consideration while maintaining a variety of machine types running for optimized distribution.
 * `restrict_scale_down`- (Optional) Boolean.
 When set to “True”, VNG nodes will be treated as if all pods running have the restrict-scale-down label.
 Therefore, Ocean will not scale nodes down unless empty.
 * `subnet_ids` - (Optional) Set subnets in launchSpec.
 Each element in the array should be a subnet ID.